ponder-lab/Imperative-DL-Study-Web-App/README.md

 The host, password and username that we used above to connect to our Heroku DB can all be found in our `settings.py` in case it changes in the future.

 ### Test Database
-1) In `mysite/test_settings.py`, configure the `DATABASE` dictionary values to connect to your local database.
+1) In `mysite/test_settings.py`, configure the `DATABASES` dictionary values to connect to your local database.
 2) Use this command to run the tests:
 ```bash
 python manage.py test ponder --settings=mysite.test_settings